Tuesday, June 21, 2011

 The Brute #3 - Jim Starlin, Frank Brunner art

-The Brute #3, 1975 - In the tradition of the Incredible Hulk, Atlas Comics takes a turn at the man-monster genre.
+The Brute v1 #3, 1975 - In the tradition of the Incredible Hulk, Atlas Comics takes a turn at the man-monster genre.
 Unfortunately, The Brute lacks the charisma of more mainstream characters and last for a mere three issues.
 In this final story, some price guides credit the pencils to Alan Weiss, Jim Starlin and Frank Brunner.
 There seems scant evidence of the two latter artists' contributions.
-Page sixteen (see interior page shown above) most closely resembles Starlin's work, especially in the faces.
+Page sixteen (see interior page below) most closely resembles Starlin's work, especially in the faces.
 Brunner's style is frankly indistinguishable.
 If they did lend a hand, their efforts fall far below expectations.
-Other artists in this issue include Pablo Marcos (cover).
-This is number 1 of 1 Brute issues with Starlin art and/or covers and number 1 of 1 Brute issues with Brunner art and/or covers.
-See today's posts or more Starlin or Brunner issues.
-See also this blog's Starlin checklist, Top 10 Starlin comics, Brunner checklist or Top 10 Brunner comics.
+Cover by Pablo Marcos.
+This is 1 of 1 Brute issues by Starlin and 1 of 1 Brute issues by Brunner.

 - - - - - - - - - -